- During the 2007/08 global financial crisis, unlike banks in many other countries, no Canadian banks were bailed out or in danger of failing.

-- The World Economic Forum has ranked Canada’s banks as the most sound in the world for eight years in a row – a ranking that highlights the fact that banks in Canada are well capitalized, well managed and well regulated.
+- The World Economic Forum has ranked Canada’s banks as among the soundest in the world for the past 10 years – a fact that highlights that banks in Canada are well capitalized, well managed and well regulated.

 - Canadians understand this: When asked to rate the performance of banks in Canada on stability and security, 75 per cent of Canadians provided a favourable rating.